-A deep look at the different IRS Form 1041 schedules and when you need to use them for 2020.
+A look at the different IRS Form 1041 schedules and when you need to use them.

 For estate planning and taxation, IRS Form 1041, U.S. Income Tax Return for Estates and Trusts, documents the income an estate earns after the estate owner passes away.
 It’s also used to track income before any beneficiaries receive designated assets.
 In other words, Form 1041 is used to report the income, deductions, gains, and losses of an estate or trust.
 If you are assisting clients in dealing with the estate of a deceased person, you may need to use Form 1041.

 For federal tax purposes, a trust or estate is treated as a separate legal entity, and the tax return can get pretty complicated.
 In addition to tracking gains and losses, Form 1041 is also used to report income that will be distributed to beneficiaries, income tax liability, and employment taxes on wages paid to household employees.
 Remember that not every estate needs to file Form 1041, especially if it has no assets that produce income, or if the estate’s income is less than $600 annually.

 One thing that is unique about Form 1041 is the timeline for filing the document.
 Because an estate year begins on the date of the asset owner’s death and ends on December 31 of that year, this often does not give much time for tax preparers and beneficiaries to meet deadlines.
 The executor is able to file a form that allows them to set up a fiscal year that runs to the last day of the month prior to the 12-month anniversary of the asset holder’s death.
 This gives the executor and tax preparers 12 months (or more) to file the proper income tax returns on the estate.

 When filling out Form 1041, you must also attach one or more schedules to it.
 Here’s a breakdown of the different schedules that can be filed with Form 1041: